 There are 12 seats remaining.

-Hidden Figures, by Margot Lee Shetterly, is the featured selection for the next discussion in New Palestine.
-We encourage you to read the book in advance.
-Ask for a copy at the information desk.
+Little Fires Everywhere, by Celeste Ng, is the featured novel for discussion in New Palestine.
+We encourage you to read the selection in advance.
+Ask for a copy at the desk.

 Little Fires Everywhere explores the weight of secrets, the nature of art and identity, the ferocious pull of motherhood--and the danger of believing that following the rules can avert disaster.

 In Shaker Heights, a placid, progressive suburb of Cleveland, everything is planned – from the layout of the winding roads, to the colors of the houses, to the successful lives its residents will go on to lead.
 And no one embodies this spirit more than Elena Richardson, whose guiding principle is playing by the rules.

 Enter Mia Warren, an enigmatic artist and single mother, who arrives in this idyllic bubble with her teenaged daughter Pearl, and rents a house from the Richardsons.
 Soon Mia and Pearl become more than tenants: all four Richardson children are drawn to the mother-daughter pair.
 But Mia carries with her a mysterious past and a disregard for the status quo that threatens to upend this carefully ordered community.